iggyrrieta/gtt_speech_recognition/README.md

-> Tested and working in Ubuntu 18.0.4.
+> Tested and working on Ubuntu 18.0.4.
 On MAC and Windows should be very similar